lart-bangor/research-assistant/docs/source/tutorials/localisation-translations.rst

     Replacing the language output

-Now go through each item and provide the relevant information for the header **“meta”**, namely:
+Now go through each item and provide the relevant information for the header “meta”, namely:

 #.
 The version name